risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

   targetRef:
     name: hello             # Name of the RisingWave object, in the same namespace.
     component: frontend     # One of meta, frontend, compute, and compactor.
+    uid: ''                 # UID of the target object.
+Should be set by the mutating webhook.
   replicas: 10              # Target replicas.
 It will be synced from the RisingWave object when the controller grabs the lock.
   # Strict verification mode on replicas:
   #   1. If enabled, the validating webhook will reject any invalid changes on .spec.replicas (e.g., exceeding the min/max range)
   #   2. If disabled, the mutating webhook will adjust the .spec.replicas to be enclosed by the range.
   # Serialized label selector.
 Would be set by the webhook.
   strict: false
+  # Label selector in string.
+Should be updated by the mutating webhook.
   labelSelector: "risingwave/name=hello,risingwave/component=frontend,risingwave/group in (enduring,spot)"
   scalePolicy: # An array of groups and the policies for scale,
   # optional and empty means the default group with the default policy.